619: Hollowed Out Edition

 So a lot of people around here see that and they're like, huh, I wonder if they use their kung fu Asian powers to teleport that over from China or something.

 And this is exacerbated if you happen to later drive down that road and not notice the setback in the woods a bit Buddhist temple.
+Did it teleport back to China?

 This is how I assume the rumor got started.

-People who imagine themselves well informed on the goings-on in this town just because there are so few goings-on in this town can't imagine that something as unusual as the construction of a Buddhist temple could happen without them hearing about it ahead of time.
+People who imagine themselves well informed on the goings-on in this town just because there are so so few goings-on in this town can't imagine that something as unusual as the construction of a Buddhist temple could happen without them hearing about it ahead of time.

 After all, they knew about the new Chipotle opening up by the Kroger months before they even broke ground.